mercadopago/devsite-docs/guides/manage-account/reports/available-money/api.en.md

 | `frequency` | <br/>Indicates the daily, weekly or monthly frequency of scheduled reports.<br/><br/> - `frequency` applies type *monthly* to the day of the month or *weekly* to the day of the week.<br/> - `hour` Hour Time of day to generate the report. <br/> - `type` Type indicates the type of frequency *daily*, *weekly* and *monthly*.<br/><br/> |
 | `scheduled` (read_only) | <br/>Informative field that indicates if there are already scheduled reports in the user account.<br/><br/> |

+> NOTE
+>
+> Note
+>
+> Have the [Glossary](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/reports/available-money/glossary) of the Available Balance report on hand to review it when needed or want to review a technical term.

 ## Generating manually